-The most common histologic types of uterine sarcomas are:
+The most common histologic types of uterine sarcomas include:

 The uterine neoplasm classification of the International Society of Gynecologic Pathologists and the World Health Organization uses the term carcinosarcomas for all primary uterine neoplasms containing malignant elements of both epithelial and stromal light microscopic appearances, regardless of whether malignant heterologous elements are present.

 The Féderation Internationale de Gynécologie et d'Obstétrique (FIGO) and the American Joint Committee on Cancer (AJCC) have designated staging to define carcinoma of the corpus uteri, which applies to uterine sarcoma; the FIGO system is most commonly used.[1,2]

 Uterine sarcomas include leiomyosarcomas, endometrial stromal sarcomas, and adenosarcomas.

 eMedicineHealth Public Information from the National Cancer Institute

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER

 This information is not intended to replace the advice of a doctor.
 Healthwise disclaims any liability for the decisions you make based on this information.

 Some material in CancerNet™ is from copyrighted publications of the respective copyright claimants.
 Users of CancerNet™ are referred to the publication data appearing in the bibliographic citations, as well as to the copyright notices appearing in the original publication, all of which are hereby incorporated by reference.